YannChemin/RRI.opencl/README.md

-**Use plain OpenMP (no `--gpu`) unless you have a specific reason not to.** The only real measurement so far (full 360-hour solo30s run, ~18.6k active cells, on the remote AMD Polaris10 host) has OpenMP finishing in **~35s** against **~115s** on the GPU -- the GPU is slower on the one problem size this has actually been benchmarked on, not faster.
+**Use plain OpenMP (no `--gpu`) unless you have a specific reason not to.** The only real measurement so far (full 360-hour solo30s run, ~18.6k active cells, on the remote AMD Polaris10 host) has OpenMP finishing in **~35s** against **~87s** on the GPU -- the GPU is slower on the one problem size this has actually been benchmarked on, not faster, even after the persistent-buffer redesign (PLAN.md milestone 10) cut the GPU time from an earlier ~115s.
+See "OpenCL backend" below for the current design (topology uploaded once, only the actually time-varying per-stage state now transferred) and why solo30s's ~18.6k cells still isn't enough to amortize per-stage transfer/launch overhead against a 32-core CPU -- this may look different on a much larger domain, untested so far.
-See "OpenCL backend" below for why: the current dispatch re-uploads and re-downloads every kernel's arguments on every single RK45 stage call instead of keeping state resident on the device across the sub-loop, so PCIe transfer/launch overhead dominates at this problem size.

 This does NOT mean `--gpu` is useless in general -- it means the crossover point where a larger, more compute-bound domain would make the